 Suddenly, the Eggers were left to find home care options.
 However, the rural nature of their home in Rappahannock County meant that they, like other residents in isolated areas, had difficulty finding accessible, at-home care.

 To help fill in those gaps to accessible care, Rapp@Home developed the Companion Care program.
 The program hires Certified Nurse Assistants, whose services are then available to both private pay clients and to clients referred by the Department of Social Services (DSS) at no cost.

 After a successful pilot year in 2021, Companion Care quickly became one of many programs supporting seniors in the PATH footprint—a group that also includes Hero’s Bridge, Generations Adult Day Center, the Senior Services Collaborative, Aging Together and others.

-“It makes me very humble and proud to help seniors in Rappahannock county; it’s rewarding,” said Laury Settle, a CNA who works with the program.
+“It makes me very humble and proud to help seniors in Rappahannock County; it’s rewarding,” said Laury Settle, a CNA who works with the program.
 “I assisted with companion services, meal preparation, running errands, … [and] medication reminders.
-It makes me very humble and proud to help seniors in Rappahannock county.”

 For Kathy and Fred, it’s helped them continue their life on their own terms.

 “The program has made our life possible, in a fashion that closely approximates what it was like before I had the stroke,” Kathy said.
 “They’ve helped me with exercises I do for physical therapy to regain the use of my leg and my arm.
 ‘Lifesaver’ is a cliche, but this program has made our life possible.”